 Platform dependency: Just as pubs have been burned by platform reliance on Google search or Facebook social, an Acceptable-Ads-Only approach means perpetual payments to fund ongoing adblock innovation.
 If you stop paying, the ads stop showing.
 Thus, owning and growing direct visitor relationships puts the publisher in greater control of their future.
 Further, the Acceptable Ads program generates revenues that funds further adblock innovation and marketing, impacting publishers long-term.

 Avoid Either/Or Mindset: Some anti-adblock platforms may present solutions as an either/or choice between whitelisting vs reinsertion.
-In fact, the answer is “BOTH”.
+In fact, the answer is "BOTH".
 There are many innovations and opportunities for publishers to build new revenues and visitor loyalty.
-Acceptable Ads provide part of the solution for adblock users, but should be leveraged in combination with other offers that can provide revenue diversification, reliability, and higher average revenue per visitor (ARPV).
+Acceptable Ads provide part of the solution for adblock users, but should be leveraged in combination with paywall and subscription offers that can provide predictable revenue diversification, reliability, and higher average revenue per visitor (ARPV).
 In reality, adblocking visitors are so diverse that optimal revenue growth comes from offering all of the above: ad-lite, whitelisting, subscriptions and more.

 For more tips and best practices, see our comprehensive guide for adblock revenue recovery.